Skip to the main content.

 What is Master Data Management?

 Master Data Management (MDM) is an essential process that organizes and optimizes an organization’s master data, ensuring that the information surrounding their business is uniform.
 In other words, MDM often helps to ensure that an organization’s master data assets are accurate and consistent.
 Different organizations try to get their master data to a single source of truth (SSOT)—a quality that describes data facilitated to one origin—so that all of the information has one source point it can be referenced to.
 An SSOT is often achieved by the foundation that an MDM tool provides.
-There are different platforms and technology that organizations can use for their management, which can cover either one or multiple domains at once.
-MDM that covers multiple domains provides the opportunity to share reference data, which can be beneficial long-term.
+There are different platforms and technologies that organizations can use for their management, which can cover either one or multiple domains at once.
+MDM that covers multiple domains provides the opportunity to share reference data, which can be beneficial long term.

 In automotive, MDM plays a critical role in an organization’s growth.
 From an operational standpoint, the information relevant to product data keeps track of everything in the design and configuration stage, and into the production stage.
 As products evolve throughout their lifecycle development, engineers and product developers need visibility and traceability of every change made to products to verify they are operating within their intended functionality.
 From a business standpoint, organizations should maintain accurate customer data to track who they work with and how it affects them.
 In addition, this management process updates information throughout an organization’s system, which can accelerate workflow.